 Action, Comedy, Crime

 What's to like?

-Dragnet is one of those movies in that despite its numerous flaws, you can still enjoy it much like Beverly Hills Cop II (4).
+Dragnet is one of those movies in that despite its numerous flaws, you can still enjoy it much like Beverly Hills Cop II - you can watch it any number of times without getting bored of it.
 It has to be said that Hanks and Ackroyd save the film from tanking completely - their chemistry is good and Ackroyd's performance perfectly imitates that of his hero, Jack Webb.
 The story has the common sense to not just focus on the case but the lives of the two main characters who provide the majority of laughs.

 But it's isn't just goofy behaviour and slapstick violence - the narration provided by both characters is a great way to illustrate how different (and how similar) they are from each other.
 Plummer is clearly having fun as the demented evangelist who, you wonder, possibly takes his cues from a number of other real-life personas.
 Of course that's mere speculation and as the film says, I should just stick to the facts.
 Morgan's cameo as his former character on the show is a welcome addition to the cast as is the always enjoyable Kathleen Freeman as a victim of burglary.
 But the film belongs to Ackroyd - he has the best lines, the best speeches and delivers the best performance.

 - The TV watch that Streebeck has was a genuine article, created by Seiko in 1983.
 It required a separate battery-pack about the size of a Sony Walkman and could display monochrome images only.